Laughing Boy (novel): Plot

 The novel is set in 1915, when the first motorized vehicle was driven into Native American territory.
 It concerns a boy named Laughing Boy who seeks to become an adult who can be respected among his Navajo tribe.
 They live in a place known as T'o Tlakai.
 He has been initiated into tribal ways, is an accomplished jeweler, and can compete favorably at events such as racing wild horses, which he has either caught or capably traded at market.

 At a tribal event, Laughing Boy encounters a beautiful, mysterious young woman known as Slim Girl, and the two are soon attracted to each other.
 Complications arise immediately from her past experiences in the Indian Schools, boarding schools run under the auspices of the federal government for education and assimilation of Native Americans.
-Native American children were sent to these schools from numerous tribes, where they were forced to abandon their individual languages and cultures and instead adopt the English language and Western cultural standards.
+Native American children were sent to these schools from numerous tribes, where they were forced to abandon their individual languages and cultures and instead had to adopt the English language and Western cultural standards.

-These complications affect both his family's view of the relationship, and the relationship itself in ways that slowly unfold and intertwine as the novel progresses.
+These complications affect the relationship and his family's view of it in ways that slowly unfold and intertwine as the novel progresses.
 It offers a rare glimpse into the Navajo lifestyle and territory.

-The novel was awarded the Pulitzer Prize for Fiction and was published as an Armed Services Edition during WWII.
+The novel was awarded the Pulitzer Prize for Fiction and was published as an Armed Services Edition during World War II.